voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 where `labels/` contains the semantic segmentations stored as images.

-By default, the masks will be stored as PNG images, but you can customize this by pasing the optional `mask_format` parameter.
-The masks will be stored as 8 bit images if they contain at most 256 classes, otherise 16 bits will be used.
+By default, the masks will be stored as PNG images, but you can customize this by passing the optional `mask_format` parameter.
+The masks will be stored as 8 bit images if they contain at most 256 classes, otherwise 16 bits will be used.

 Unlabeled images have no corresponding file in `labels/`.